-President Peter Maurer addresses the High-level Ministerial Meeting on the Humanitarian Situation in Afghanistan
+ICRC President Peter Maurer addresses meeting on humanitarian situation in Afghanistan

 Secretary-General Guterres, Excellencies,